FAQs for Students

 What items should I bring?
 What items should I not bring?

 Residence Hall rooms have two beds, two desks, a wall mirror, and two closet/dresser units.
 Students should bring linens for extra long twin beds, lamps (non-halogen), area rugs, posters, towels, bathroom items, night light, computers, electronic equipment, surge protector power strips, wastebasket and other items to create your home away from home.

 No. Students will need to provide all of their own bed and bath linens.

 Do you rent refrigerators or microwaves?

-No, you may bring your own small refrigerator and/or microwave for use in your room.
-Refrigerators must be no larger than 2.5 cu ft or taller than 32" high.
+No. You may bring your own small refrigerator and/or microwave for use in your room.
+Refrigerators must be no larger than 2.5 cubic feet or taller than 32 inches high.